Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: An Overview of LLM-MAS

-An LLM-MAS is a collaborative system composed of multiple LLM agents, each capable of autonomous reasoning, communication, and task execution.
-As shown in Figure \ref{fig:llm-mas}, the LLM-MAS can be decomposed into the following critical components:
+An LLM-MAS is a collaborative system composed of multiple LLM agents.
+As shown in Figure \ref{fig:llm-mas}, the LLM-MAS can be decomposed into the following components:

 \textbf{Individual Agents} ($\mathcal{A}=\{A_i\}_{i=1}^n$).
 Let $n$ denote the number of agents in the LLM-MAS, and each agent $A_i$ is powered by an LLM $f_i$ (\underline{LLM core}) assigned with specific roles (e.g., planner, coder, verifier) through \underline{agent profile} ($P_i$, also known as system prompt).
 Each agent has access to a set of \underline{tools}, $T_i=\{t_{i,j}\}_{j=1}^{n_i}$, such as the retriever to external databases and the calculator, where $n_i$ represents the total number of available tools for the agent $A_i$.
-In this work, in addition to maintaining the tools in the local server, we also consider the Model Context Protocol (MCP) \cite{anthropic_mcp}: the LLM-MAS requests tools from MCP servers (hosted by third parties) and can obtain various tools from various MCP servers.
-Finally, the agent can also maintain its local memory, which contains received messages and previous experience, and interacts with other agents to finish tasks.
+In this work, besides maintaining the tools in the local server, we also consider the Model Context Protocol (MCP) \cite{anthropic_mcp}: the LLM-MAS can request and obtain various tools from various MCP servers.
+Finally, the agent can also maintain its local memory, which contains received messages and previous experience, and interacts with other agents.

 \textbf{Inter-agent Communication ($\mathcal{C}=(\mathcal{S},\mathcal{M}, \mathcal{T})$).} Communication is a fundamental mechanism in LLM-MAS, allowing individual agents to interact with each other.
 The communication includes the communication structure, exchanged messages and trust management.